JackEblan/YagniLauncher/README.md

 </div>

+## Translations
+Translations are managed on [Crowdin](https://crowdin.com/project/yagni-launcher/invite?h=ebbe36a561731a4055b372e27d1dea8c2807413).
+Contributions are welcome.

 ## Links
 - [Android Launchers Memory Usage In The Cached Processes](https://youtu.be/-0cEKr-H5FU?si=RhaWvdf5ElBFoHnJ)
 - [Support Me On Ko-Fi](https://ko-fi.com/I3I01OJG21)

 ## License
 **Yagni Launcher** is licensed under the GNU General Public License v3.0.
 See the [license](LICENSE) for more information.